min2ha/ukwa-site/content/target/51248/index.en.md

   "subject": "Brexit"
 }

-# Independent:  BBC accused of Brexit bias by more than 70 MPs in open letter

 Dozens of predominately Conservative MPs signed a letter to the BBC's director general accusing the public broadcaster of bias in its Brexit coverage.